Codelover88/React-firebase/README.md

 This project shows you how to integrate Firestore into your React application for saving data.

-This project is bootstrapped using Create React App and Bootstrap.
-In the project directory, you can run:

 ### `npm install`

 To install all node modules required by this project